MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-active-directory.md

   >[!IMPORTANT]
   >Create these groups in AD before deployment begins.
 If the scope for any of these AD groups is domain local deployment fails.

 - `security.activeDirectory.subdomain`: **Optional parameter** This parameter is introduced in SQL Server 2019 CU5 release to support deploying multiple big data clusters against the same domain.
 Using this setting, you can specify different DNS names for each of the big data cluster deployed.
-See [Technical background](#technical-background) for more details regarding deploying multiple big data clusters in the same Active Directory domain.
 If the value of this parameter is not specified in the active directory section of the `control.json` file, by default, the big data cluster name (same as Kubernetes namespace name) will be used to compute the value of subdomain setting.

   >[!NOTE]
   >The value passed through the subdomain setting is not a new AD domain but only a DNS domain used by the BDC cluster internally.

   >[!IMPORTANT]
   >You need to install or upgrade latest version of **azdata CLI** as of SQL Server 2019 release to leverage these new capabilties and deploy multiple big data clusters in the same domain.

+  See [Concept: deploy [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] in Active Directory mode](active-directory-deployment-background.md) for more details regarding deploying multiple big data clusters in the same Active Directory domain.

 - `security.activeDirectory.accountPrefix`: **Optional parameter** This parameter is introduced in SQL Server 2019 CU5 release to support deploying multiple big data clusters against the same domain.
 This setting guarantees uniqueness of the account names for various big data clusters services, that must differ between any two clusters.
 Customizing the account prefix name is optional, by default, the subdomain name is used as the account prefix.
 If the subdomain name is longer than the 12 characters, the first 12-characters of the subdomain name are used as the account prefix.